alpe123/alpe/docs/sb/maps_w2.md

 [[toc]]

-This is second world, played from Journey Level 15 up to 35.
+This is the second world, played from Journey Level 15 up to 35.

 ## Dusty Badlands